CustomTypeOne/LoopPatches/README.md

 Copy the lines below by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.

 ```
-cp -pr ~/Downloads/LoopPatches-main/Settings.bundle Loop
 cd Loop
 git apply ~/Downloads/LoopPatches-main/LoopPatch.txt
 cd ..
 cd LoopKit
 git apply ~/Downloads/LoopPatches-main/LoopKitPatch.txt
 cd ..
+cp -pr ~/Downloads/LoopPatches-main/Settings.bundle Loop

 ```

 After the text is copied, click in the terminal window and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
 Once the line is pasted, the lines will execute.

-Notice you will see messages talking about trailing `whitespace errors`, but those lines begin with the word `warning`.
-Those can all be ignored.
+Notice you will see the text (in the block above) repeated in the terminal display.
+There should be no other messages.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.

 If you see this message:
     `cp: /Users/<your name>/Downloads/LoopPatches-main/Settings.bundle: No such file or directory`